-Statement 20 instructs the system to establish a Catalog on the disk platter designated by 'R' ('R' designates the Removable Disk Platter on the Models 2230 and 2260, and Drive #2 on the Models 2270-2 and 2270-3; the 'R' parameter is illegal on a Model 2270-1).
+Statement 20 instructs the system to establish a Catalog on the disk platter designated by 'R' ('R'designates the removable disk platter on the Models 2260C/2260BC, and Drive #2 on a minidiskette and the Models 2270-2/2270A-2 and 2270-3/2270A-3; the 'R' parameter is illegal on a Model 2270-1/2270A-1).
 Sector 1000 is specified as the last sector to be used in the Catalog Area (END = 1000).
 Since the 'LS' parameter is omitted, the system automatically reserves the first 24 sectors on the 'R' platter for the Catalog Index.

-5.5 SAVING PROGRAMS ON DISK
+2.5 SAVING CATALOGED PROGRAMS STORED ON DISK

 Once the catalog is initialized, cataloged information can be stored on the disk.
-Information recorded on the disk must be stored in either of two types if files, program files or data files.
+Information recorded on the disk must be stored in either program files or data files.
 A data file may contain a large collection of data.
 A program file, however, always contains only one BASIC program or program segment.